tbaschak/cheatsheets/bird-ulg.md

 ### Redirect from /

 If you visit the base hostname `lg.<yourname>.com` you'll get some OS-default Apache page.
-Replace that with the following:
+Replace that with the following in `/var/www/html/index.html` (likely, depends on your OS though)

 ```html
 <meta http-equiv="refresh" content="0;URL='/ulg/ulg.py'" />